openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

    Only the following types are supported and can be merged together.
    `Integer, TinyInt, SmallInt, BigInt, Date, String`

-   For String data type, predicates can be merged only if they are ending with a digit.
+   For String data type, predicate merge logic functionally works only if the Strings are ending with a digit and all are of same length.
    For example,

 ```sql
    INSERT INTO CUBE store_sales_cube WHERE store_id BETWEEN 'A01' AND 'A10';